gvwilson/sensibleadventures/iffy/iffy.md

 Iff smiled.
 Any night she could get Honesty to call her "dingus" was a good night.

 - Y'aright?
-We heard 'long what cravvicked the Dance Hall.
+We heard what cravvicked the Dance Hall.
 - *Yeah.* Iffy hesitated. *Saw it happen.*
 - Tay bangle.
 Y'aright for reals?
 - *Yeah.* Iffy hesitated again. *How 'bout you?
 Tomorrow 'n' all.*